SparkHire/codebasehq/README.md

 ## Installation

-1. Add it to your composer.json (`"bkwld/codebasehq": "~3.0"`) and do a composer install.
+1. Add it to your composer.json (`"SparkHire/codebasehq": "~3.0"`) and do a composer install.
-2. Add the service provider to your app.php config file providers: `'Bkwld\CodebaseHQ\ServiceProvider',`.
+2. Add the service provider to your app.php config file providers: `'SparkHire\CodebaseHQ\ServiceProvider',`.
-3. Push config files to your app/config/packages directory for customization with `php artisan config:publish bkwld/codebasehq`.
+3. Push config files to your app/config/packages directory for customization with `php artisan config:publish SparkHire/codebasehq`.
 This is required for Laravel to respect different config settings per enviornment.

 ## Configuration